andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 The full implementation can be accessed in the [corresponding branch](https://github.com/brucou/realworld-kingly-svelte/tree/home-route-complete) of the [GitHub repository](https://github.com/brucou/realworld-kingly-svelte).

 ## Summary
 We set up the architecture for our application, we decided to implement the application route by route, starting with the home route.
 The home route itself being complex enough, we broke it down in multiple user scenarios which we implemented one by one.
 In the process we iteratively built our state machine.
+Having the behaviour of our application entirely separated from the rest of the application allows us to design for any UX pattern (fetch-on-render, render-as-you-fetch, etc.) without being limited by an UI library.